kubevirt/containerdisks/README.md

 ### Technical considerations

-To add a new containerdisk the interface [api.Artifact](pkg/api/artifacts.go) interface needs to be implemented.
+To add a new containerdisk the [api.Artifact](pkg/api/artifact.go) interface needs to be implemented.
 The resulting implementation needs to be [registered](cmd/medius/common/registry.go).
 That's it.
-The [fedora](artifacts/fedora/fedora.go) is a good example to check out.
+The [fedora artifact](artifacts/fedora/fedora.go) is a good example to check out.

 ### Criterias for onboarding

-* The image should have a reasonable adoption rate in the virtualization ecosystem
+* The image should have a reasonable adoption rate in the virtualization ecosystem or a strong new use-case.
 * The image to onboard needs to be publicly available
 * The image must be usable in kubevirt without additional modifications
-* The images should be hosted by a well known (and owning) parties (no hacky re-publishing)
+* The images should be hosted by a well known (and owning) party (no hacky re-publishing)

 ### Image Verification